AbhinavM2000/darkstar-csfrs/README.md

 The 'face-recognition-opencv real WIN10' folder should be in desktop, otherwise you can edit config.py to change.<br>

-client side is on csfrs.eu.org, login with :testtest as uname and pw, (you can go back by clicking on the 'CSFRS' text)<br>
+client side is on csfrs.eu.org, login with :testtest as uname and pw,(you need to edit the login.php with your corresponding MySQL database credentials when you implement this on your own webpage)<br> (on the dashboard you can go back by clicking on the 'CSFRS' text)<br>

 3-4 images are required to recognize, upload on client side and package zip, then search target(main.py should be running beforehand)<br>